 Texas’ law technically doesn’t restrict adults’ access to online pornography, but it does make them consider the risks of posting their personal identification and user data online.

-However, opponents of the law argue that this is another attempt for the state’s Legislature to legislate Texans’ personal lives and force all of the state’s residents to adhere to the morality codes of a few elected officials.
+However, opponents of the law argue that this is another attempt by the state’s Legislature to legislate Texans’ personal lives and force all state residents to adhere to the morality codes of a few elected officials.
 They say that laws like House Bill 1181 try to force Texans to adhere to lawmakers’ personal beliefs by framing them as protections for children.

 Many Texas lawmakers have expressed moral objections to pornography.
 Some object for religious reasons, while others have ethical reasons.
 They hope that requiring users to provide their government IDs will make consenting adults reconsider visiting these websites.